Mahdi Army: Disbandment and resurgence in 2014

 On August 28, 2008, al-Sadr ordered the Mahdi Army to suspend military activity indefinitely.
 Later, however, al-Sadr created either two or three new organizations to take the place of the Mahdi Army: the Promised Day Brigades, established in November 2008 as a militia, and the Muhamidoon, which focuses on social work and religious education.
-A 2010 Associated Press report also mentioned a third wing, the Monaseroun, responsible for "the mobilization of supporters."
+A 2010 Associated Press report also mentioned a third wing, the Monaseroun, responsible for "the mobilization of supporters".

 Since 2008, rumors of a Mahdi Army resurgence have cropped up periodically.
 In April 2010, after winning 40 of 325 seats in the 2010 parliamentary elections, Sadr called for its reestablishment.

-In 2014 al-Sadr called for the formation of "Peace Companies", often mistranslated "Peace Brigades", to protect Shia shrines from the Islamic State of Iraq and the Levant.
-In June 2014, these Peace Companies marched in Sadr City, a slum in Baghdad infamous for being the prime Mahdi Army center of operations during the Iraq War.
-In addition to guarding shrines, the Peace Companies participated in offensive operations such as the recapture of Jurf Al Nasr in October 2014.
-They suspended their activities temporarily in February 2015, but were active in the Second Battle of Tikrit in March.
+In 2014 al-Sadr announced the formation of the "Peace Companies", to protect Shia shrines from the Islamic State of Iraq and the Levant.

 Iran's influence

 Although Muqtada Al-Sadr has historically had close ties to Iran, he has generally opposed Iranian clerical and political influence in Iraq.
-Unlike the Al-Hakim family, of the Supreme Iraqi Islamic Council and many leaders of the Dawa party who fled to Iran following the Persian Gulf War and remained there in exile until the American invasion in 2003, Muqtada al-Sadr and his family remained in Iraq throughout Saddam's rule.
+Unlike the Al-Hakim family of the Supreme Iraqi Islamic Council and many leaders of the Islamic Dawa party who fled to Iran following the Gulf War and who remained there in exile until the American invasion in 2003, Muqtada al-Sadr and his family remained in Iraq throughout Saddam's rule.
 The refusal to leave Iraq garnered the Sadr family much support during and after the collapse of Saddam's regime.
-Early 2006, al-Sadr pledged military support to Iran and other neighboring Islamic countries if they were to be attacked by a foreign nation.
-Since then, however, Al-Sadr has opposed the Dawa Party, and In 2006 Prime Minister Nouri al-Maliki ordered a major offensive targeting the Mahdi Army in Basra.
+Early 2006, al-Sadr pledged military support to Iran and other neighbouring Islamic countries if they were to be attacked by a foreign nation.
+Since then, however, Al-Sadr has opposed the Dawa Party, and in 2006 Prime Minister Nouri al-Maliki ordered a major offensive targeting the Mahdi Army in Basra.

 In late 2007 or 2008, Muqtada al-Sadr moved to Iran and spent several years studying Shia jurisprudence in Qom before returning to Najaf in 2011.

 Activities

 As of August 2006, the Mahdi Army rarely challenged coalition troops on a wide scale.
 Neither the coalition nor the Iraqi government made any move to arrest al-Sadr.
 The Mahdi Army participated in battles against Sunni insurgents and operated its own justice system in the areas it controlled.
-The Mahdi army operated death squads that frequently killed Sunni civilians particularly during the civil war phase of the Iraq war.
+The Mahdi Army operated death squads that frequently killed Sunni civilians, similar to many Sunni Iraqi insurgent groups like Al-Qaeda in Iraq, particularly during the civil war phase of the Iraq war.
+Despite this, Muqtada al Sadr claims to condemn sectarianism.